 \subsection{QP For Desired Cable Forces (\texorpdfstring{$\text{QP}_{\boldsymbol\mu}$}{QP\_mu})}

-The minimum-norm solution of \cref{eq:linearmap} or \cref{eq:Reducedlinearmap} will provide a solution for $\mud$.
-We add additional (hard) constraints to the optimization problem.
+The minimum-norm solution of \cref{eq:linearmap} or \cref{eq:Reducedlinearmap} provides a solution for $\mud$.
+We add additional (hard) constraints to the optimization.
 The resulting optimization problem is a QP due to the linear constraints and can be solved efficiently: